technomancy/leiningen/README.md

 single project.clj you use.

-By default the `:dev`, `:user`, and `:default` profiles are activated for each task.
+By default the `:dev`, `:user`, and `:default` profiles are activated for each task, but the settings they provide are not propagated downstream to projects that depend upon yours.
 Each profile is defined as a map which gets merged into your project map.
 To add resources directories during development, add a `:profiles` key to project.clj like so:

 ```clj
 (defproject myproject "0.5.0-SNAPSHOT"